Billing and Payments FAQs

 or invoice be sent to my third party payer?

-the Add/Drop period is over.
-Once your invoice and/or voucher is
+Add/Drop period is over.
+Once your invoice and/or voucher is submitted

-submitted, you will see a notice appear on your bill such as “Third
+by SHU to your third party, you will see a notice appear on your bill

-Party Payer Invoice/Voucher Submitted.”
-Please be sure that we are aware
+such as “Invoiced Third Party.”
+Please be sure that we are aware of your

-of your needs and have a copy of your Letter of Credit or other
+needs and have a copy of your Letter of Credit or other required

-required paperwork prior to the Add/Drop period to expedite this
+paperwork prior to the Add/Drop period to expedite this process.
+Late

-process.
-Late fees are applicable to any balance due that is not covered
+fees are applicable to any balance due that is not covered by your

 submitting, you may be responsible and required to pay late fees.